 As for Whisper, besides heavily moderating posts (reportedly), it “points some more afflicted users to its related non-profit arm, YourVoice,” Perez reports.
 Although “nonprofit arm” may be overstating it a bit (it’s a Web site), it is commendable that Whisper pulled together a diverse set of resources it could send troubled users to and not leave them high and dry.
 Your-Voice.org links to articles, campus resources, support organizations and the National Suicide Prevention Lifeline.

 I was glad to see links to the Lifeline and Reachout.com (the youth peer-to-peer support site) in there.
-But I was surprised not to find listed the Trevor Project’s hotline for LGBTQ youth (1-866-4-U-TREVOR), the LoveIsRespect.org hotline (1-866-331-9474) for dating abuse in the Relationships category or the 24/7 Crisis Text Line for teens – maybe I missed something?
+But I was surprised not to find listed the Trevor Project’s hotline for LGBTQ youth (1-866-4-U-TREVOR) (see also a newer resource for LGBTQ+ youth at ISP.com) and the LoveIsRespect.org hotline (1-866-331-9474) for dating abuse in the Relationships category – maybe I missed something?
 See also ConnectSafely.org’s list of Resources for Youth in Crisis.

 Pro-social media companies